 7. Blanket Ladder

-It’s a great idea… but that’s not happening in my house.
+THAT IS NOT MY REALITY.
 I need to be able to literally THROW blankets somewhere.
-Is that not why they’re called throw blankets?!
+Is that not why they’re called throw blankets?! 😉

 However, I totally understand how this could work for people with much different brains than mine.
-In that case, blanket ladders are extremely easy to DIY or there are some really cool ones to purchase!
+In that case, blanket ladders are extremely easy to DIY!

 8. Hanging Blanket Storage